brimdata/super/man/src/super.1.md

 # DESCRIPTION

-**super** executes SuperSQL queries against data from files, URLs, or standard input, and writes results to standard output or a file.
-It operates either as a standalone query engine (detached from any database) or as the entry point to a hierarchy of sub-commands for database management, query compilation, and developer tooling.
+**super** executes SuperSQL queries against data in a variety of formats.
+It operates either as a standalone query engine (detached from any database) or as the entry point to a hierarchy of sub-commands for managing SuperDB databases, inspecting query plans, and accessing developer tooling.

-When invoked without a sub-command, **super** runs the query engine against the specified inputs.
-Inputs may be specified as command-line path arguments or referenced within the query itself using a **from** operator or SQL FROM clause.
-When the path argument is **-**, input is read from standard input.
-HTTP, HTTPS, and S3 URLs are also accepted as paths.
+When invoked without a sub-command, **super** reads input from one or more *file* arguments, from standard input (when *file* is **-**), or from sources referenced within the query itself (e.g., via a **from** operator or SQL **FROM** clause).
+If no query is provided, inputs are scanned and serialized to the output format unchanged, making **super** useful as a format converter.

+Input paths may be local file paths, HTTP/HTTPS/S3 URLs, or **-** for standard input.
+When multiple input files are specified they are processed in order as if concatenated by a single **from** clause.

-If no query is provided, inputs are scanned and emitted in the output format specified by **-f**.
-If no input is provided, the query receives a single **null** value, enabling calculator-style use.
+If no input is specified, the query receives a single **null** value, analogous to SQL's default input of a single empty row.
+This allows **super** to be used as a calculator or to generate standalone results.

-Input formats are detected automatically by file extension or by sampling the data.
-The **line** format cannot be auto-detected and must be requested explicitly with **-i line**.
+## Format Detection

+**super** automatically infers input formats from file extensions (e.g., `.json`, `.parquet`, `.sup`).
+For standard input or files without a recognized extension, **super** reads and parses a sample of the data to detect the format.
+Use **-i** to override format inference; when **-i** is specified, all input files must share the same format.
+The `line` format cannot be auto-detected and always requires **-i line** or an explicit `(format line)` option in a **from** operator.

 Parquet and CSUP require seekable input and cannot be read from standard input.

+## Output

-When writing to a terminal, the default output format is SUP.
-Otherwise, it is BSUP.
-These defaults are overridden by **-f**, **-s**, or **-S**.
+Output is written to standard output by default, or to the file or directory specified by **-o**.
+When writing to a terminal, the default output format is SUP; otherwise it is BSUP.
+These defaults may be overridden with **-f**, **-s**, or **-S**.

-Multiple **-c** and **-I** options may be combined; their text is concatenated in left-to-right order with intervening newlines.
+For schema-rigid output formats (Arrow, Parquet), all values in the output must conform to a single schema.
+Use the **fuse** or **blend** operator to unify heterogeneous types, or use **-split** to write one file per distinct type.

-## Errors
+## Error Handling

 Fatal errors (e.g., file not found, filesystem full) cause **super** to exit immediately.
-Runtime errors produced by the query itself do not halt execution; instead they appear as first-class error values interleaved with valid output in the result stream.
-Use the **is_error** function to identify and filter these values.
+Runtime errors produced by the query itself do not halt execution; instead they appear as first-class error values interleaved with normal output.
+These can be detected and filtered using the **is_error** function.

 ## Debugging

-Run **super -C -c** *query* to display the parsed, canonical form of a query without executing it.
-This is useful for understanding how shorthand syntax is expanded — for example, bare expressions become implied **where** or **put** operators.
+Use **-C** to compile and display a query in canonical form without executing it.
+This is useful for understanding how shorthand syntax is expanded, for example how an implied **where** or **put** operator is parsed.
 The **debug** operator can be inserted anywhere in a pipeline to trace intermediate values to standard error.

 # OPTIONS